-Dr Jo Bird is a lecturer and course coordinator in early childhood education, with research interests in children’s technology-supported learning, especially supporting educators to include digital technology in their play programming, play and early childhood leadership.
-She was part of the team who developed ‘Rose’s Story‘ digital app for young children from defence families to improve children’s agency and allow their voices to be heard.
+Dr Jo Bird is a senior lecturer and course coordinator in early childhood education, with research interests in children’s technology-supported learning, especially supporting educators to include digital technology in their play programming, play and early childhood leadership.
+She was part of the team that developed ‘Rose’s Story‘ digital app for young children from defence families to improve children’s agency and allow their voices to be heard.

-Associate Professor Penelope (Pep) Serow is Project Leader of the Nauru Teacher Education Project at the University of New England.
+Associate Professor Penelope (Pep) Serow is the Project Leader of the Nauru Teacher Education Project at the University of New England.
 Pep teaches Mathematics Education to pre-service and in-service teachers within primary, secondary, and post-graduate programs.

 Amy Johnson is a lecturer in journalism and public relations at Central Queensland University.
 She researches ADF families and social media, with a particular interest in how ADF families use social media to navigate the challenges of Defence life.
 Amy has lived experience as the partner of a Navy sailor and parent of two young sons.